JorgeRosbel/lunar-ui/README.md

 1. **Choose a Component**: Browse the available components above
 2. **Run the Command**: Use either `lui add [component-name]` or the npx version
+3. **Generated Folder**: Components are automatically created in a `.generated/` folder in your project
-3. **Customize**: The component source code will be added to your project, ready for customization
+4. **Customize**: The component source code will be added to your project, ready for customization
-4. **Style**: Modify the component to match your design requirements
+5. **Style**: Modify the component to match your design requirements

 ## Component Philosophy